rafaelmnatali/katacoda-scenarios/k8s/step7-traffic.md

 - `kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml`{{execute}}

 Open the Bookinfo site in your browser.
 Notice that the reviews part of the page displays with no rating stars, no matter how many times you refresh.
-This is because you configured Istio to route all traffic for the reviews service to the version `reviews:v1` and this version of the service does not access the star ratings service.
+This is because you configured Istio to route all traffic for the reviews service to the version `reviews:v1` and this version of the service does not access the star rating service.

-Access the Kiali dashboard and confirm the that only `v1` services are appearing in the Graph section.
+Access the Kiali dashboard and confirm that only `v1` services are appearing in the Graph section.

 - `istioctl dashboard kiali --address=0.0.0.0 --browser=false`{{execute}}